Wednesday, September 21st, 2016 | 16 min read

-Last year, Starbucks ran its #RedCupContest.
+In 2015, Starbucks ran its #RedCupContest.
 To participate, Instagram had to post photos of themselves with the iconic red holiday cups.
 The five winning customers each received a $500 Starbucks gift card.

 A photo posted by Sam ::: Thrive 360 Living (@sam_thrive360living) on